togakangaroo/togakangaroo.github.io/_posts/2019-10-23-dominos-v-robles.md

 So let's review the basic timeline

 - September 2016 - Guillermo Robles **files** Robles v.
-Domiono's Pizza LLC in the *Central Distrinct of California*
+Domino's Pizza LLC in the *Central Distrinct of California*
 - March 2017 - [case is **dismissed** without prejudice](https://fashionapparellawblog.lexblogplatformthree.com/wp-content/uploads/sites/194/2017/03/2017-03-20-Docket-42-Order-Granting-Defendant-Domino_s-Pizza_s-Motion-to....pdf) by the district
 - October 2018 - **appeal of the dismissal** [is argued in front of the 9th Circuit Court of Appeals](https://www.ca9.uscourts.gov/media/view_video.php?pk_vid=0000014434)
 - January 2019 - [**dismissal is overruled**](https://www.scotusblog.com/wp-content/uploads/2019/07/18-1539-opinion-below.pdf) by the 9th Circuit